ApesofWrath/WPILib-Python-Test/README.md

 # WPILib-Python-Test

-Robot code for the FRC 2024 "Crescendo" competition.
+Robot code for the FRC 2024 "Crescendo" competition even though we probably won't be using it for 2024 (Womp-Womp)

 **External Software**